F1 – GP Great Britain 2021: Schedules and where to see on TV and online the Grand Prix of Great Britain 2021 Formula 1

 Carlos Sainz two points from Leclerc

-Sainz who finished fifth in the Austrian Grand Prix, reach the United Kingdom to two points from Charles Leclerc in the drivers’ championship.
+Sainz who finished fifth in the Austrian Grand Prix, arrive in the United Kingdom to two points from Charles Leclerc in the drivers’ championship.

 In the seven times that the Spanish rider has competed in Silverstone, He has only finished four and his best position has been the sixth, that I achieved in 2019 with McLaren.